ariakoehler/ariakoehler.github.io/_posts/23-03-22-dynamical-systems.md

 performed on the model parameters, optimizing the Euclidean distance between the model's predictions and observed data.
-The inner problem finds the coefficients for the basis functions which solve the differential equations for the current parameters.[@ramsay]
+The inner problem finds the coefficients for the basis functions which solve the differential equations for the current parameters.[^ramsay]

 Even more recently, Levine and Stuart (2021) use techniques from machine learning to predict unobserved states that may affect the observed state vector.
-The methods are remarkably powerful and show additionally that starting with an educated guess of the true model can cause RNN predictions to reach optimality much faster than when they are given only data.[@levine] However, there are several questions that the authors do not answer.
+The methods are remarkably powerful and show additionally that starting with an educated guess of the true model can cause RNN predictions to reach optimality much faster than when they are given only data.[^levine] However, there are several questions that the authors do not answer.
 For example, it is not clear that these parameters are uniquely interpretable.
 The method might have terms that cancel each other, and the given model may be absorbed in the estimated